Water Softener Repair Tips

-- Too few regenerations programmed on a solid state or mechanical unit.
+- Too few regenerations are programmed on a solid state or mechanical unit.

-- Transformer plugged into a switched outlet or basement light.
+- The transformer is plugged into a switched outlet or basement light.

-- Unit is losing resin, or resin is breaking down from too much chlorine contact over time.
+- The unit is losing resin, or resin is breaking down from too much chlorine contact over time.

 - Soft water plumbed to outside sill cocks.

-- Water hardness too high for model size.
+- Water hardness is too high for the model size.